rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 ![attribute node](/images/core-concepts/configurations/attribute-nodes.png?classes=border,shadow&width=30pc)

 #### Value node
-A value node maps to a specific kind of its parent attribute.
-It is of the same color as the color of its parent attribute.
-It can contain multiple file nodes and only one attribute node, corresponding to any further branching you may wish to define under that particular value.
+Each value node is mapped to its parent attribute node.
+The parent attribute and the corresponding child value node are of same color.
+It can contain multiple file nodes and only one attribute node.
+Furthermore, from the attribute node, you can create multiple value nodes and define the hierarchy of the configuration tree.

 In ***example*** configuration, ***USA*** and ***Japan*** are value nodes of **country** attribute.
 ![value node](/images/core-concepts/configurations/value-node.png?classes=border,shadow&width=30pc)

 #### File node
 A file node holds the actual configuration file containing parameters.
-The configuration file is written in **YAML** format.
+The configuration file is written either in a **YAML** format or you can upload a binary file as a configuration file from your local machine.
 Files from a sub-tree (a more specific set of attributes and values vis a vis its parent) **recursively override/extend** the parameters defined in any less specific file node with identical names.
 Subtrees may define